by Ryan Eland

 To create a winning SEO strategy for your small business, you need to integrate it from day one.
 SEO best practices must infiltrate every channel, avenue and department of your small business.

 Google takes into consideration an estimated 200 different factors when deciding how to rank a page on your website.
-This is why there is no silver bullet SEO technique.
+This is why there is no silver bullet SEO content writing.
 It’s not about finding the one trick that makes a difference, it’s about implementing best practices everywhere.

-So, what’s the good news?
+So, what is SEO content writing?
 Well, there are a few simple things that you can do from day one that can set you up for long-term success.
 SEO influences social media, public relations, website design, website programming, content and more.

 Here’s how you can elevate your digital content to be SEO-friendly.